Helpline, online chat and email support for anyone in the legal community

 Remember that email is not a secure way to convey confidential information and you may prefer to use another channel or take steps to anonymise your email communication, such as creating a temporary email account or not using a work email address.
 We endeavour to answer all queries within 48 hours of the working day.

-• A chance to talk through your problems.
+- A chance to talk through your problems.
 It can really help to get things off your chest.
-Just communicating with someone who listens and understands can help to clarify the way forward.
+While we can't fix the problem or tell you what to do, just communicating with someone who listens and understands can help to clarify the way forward.
 And even if a solution doesn’t immediately present itself, simply talking about it can be very cathartic.
 Many people who contact us say they did not need any follow up support, that a chat with us helped them decide what to do

 Your exchanges with us will remain confidential.
 We only report statistics and nothing else.
 You don’t even have to give us your name.
 You can read our policies on confidentiality, data protection, service standards, and other policies, by clicking here.